onsi/ginkgo/index.md

     Set `-cover` to have the `ginkgo` CLI run your tests with coverage analysis turned on (a Golang 1.2+ feature).
 Ginkgo will generate coverage profiles under the current directory named `PACKAGE.coverprofile` for each set of package tests that is run.

+- `-coverpkg=PKG1,PKG2`

+    Like `-cover`, `-coverpkg` runs your tests with coverage analysis turned on.
+However, `-coverpkg` allows you to specify the packages to run the analysis on.
+This allows you to get coverage on packages outside of the current package, which is useful for integration tests.
+Note that it will not run coverage on the current package by default, you always need to specify all packages you want coverage for.

 ** Build flags: **

 - `-tags`